 During the period of either Emergency Administrative Leave or during a time period of Involuntary Leave after assessment, the student is not permitted to participate in University courses or events, or be present in any University facility or on any campus/site, except by the express permission of the Director of Student Affairs, or designee.
-Appeals of an Involuntary Leave will be handled in accordance with the University of the Rockies Grievance Procedure for Student Complaints.
+Appeals of an Involuntary Leave will be handled in accordance with the University of the Rockies Dispute Resolution Procedure for Student Complaints.

 Consequences to Course Grades and Tuition or Other Fee Charges

-If the Involuntary Leave policy is invoked, the student will normally receive “W” grades (withdraw grades) in all courses in which he or she is currently enrolled, and will be considered eligible for a tuition credit upon re-enrollment.
+If the Involuntary Leave policy is invoked, the student will receive “W” grades (withdraw grades) in all courses in which he or she is currently enrolled, and will be considered eligible for a tuition credit upon re-enrollment.
 Regular tuition charges and other applicable fees will be refunded per the Tuition Refund Policy outlined in the Tuition, Fees, and Financial Aid section of this Catalog, based on the student’s last date of attendance.

 Appeal of Involuntary Leave after Evaluation or Emergency Administrative Leave